openvinotoolkit/openvino/src/bindings/c/docs/OpenVINO_Runtime_C_API_Developer_Guide.md

-# User Guide of OpenVINO C API
+# Developer Guide of OpenVINO C API

-> **NOTE**: This guide provides a simplified instroduction about OpenVINO C API.
+> **NOTE**: This guide provides a instroduction about OpenVINO C API.
 C API provides simplified interface for OpenVINO functionality that allows to:

 - handle the input network models & input/output tensors.